ni/nimi-python/docs/nifgen/functions.rst

     Creates a frequency list from an array of frequencies (**frequencyArray**) and an array of durations (**durationArray**).
 The two arrays should have the same number of elements, and this value must also be the size of the **frequencyListLength**.
-The function returns a handle that identifies the frequency list (the **frequencyListHandle**).
+The method returns a handle that identifies the frequency list (the **frequencyListHandle**).
-    You can pass this handle to nifgen\_ConfigureFreqList to specify what frequency list you want the signal generator to produce.
+    You can pass this handle to nifgen_ConfigureFreqList to specify what frequency list you want the signal generator to produce.

     A frequency list consists of a list of frequencies and durations.
 The